-IFES Ukraine in cooperation with the joint IFES-Central Election Commission (CEC) Administrative Center for the Training of Elections Process Participants and with the financial support of USAID, UKAID and Global Affairs Canada conducted a BRIDGE modular workshop on Electoral Systems.
+IFES Ukraine in cooperation with the joint IFES-Central Election Commission (CEC) Administrative Center for the Training of Elections Process Participants and with the financial support of USAID and Global Affairs Canada conducted a BRIDGE modular workshop on Electoral Systems,

-The workshop was conducted in Kyiv, Ukraine, on March 13-15, 2018 and hosted by the joint IFES-CEC Administrative Center for the Training of Election Process Participants.
+The workshop was held in Kyiv, Ukraine, on September 26-29, 2016, and was hosted by the joint IFES-CEC Administrative Center for the Training of Election Process Participants.

-The workshop was held in Ukrainian language and was facilitated by BRIDGE workshop-level facilitators Evgeniy Krikopolo, Oleh Hryshyn and TTF Completed facilitators Alyona Sheshenia.
-Twenty-six participants from the CEC and CSOs of Ukraine attended the workshop (out of which eleven were male and fifteen female).
+It was conducted in the Russian language and was facilitated by BRIDGE expert Natia Kashakashvili together with the semi-accredited Ukrainian facilitators Oleh Hryshyn, Anna Bandurka and Serhii Serzhan.
+Twenty-four representatives of the CEC and civil society organizations of Ukraine attended the workshop (out of which nine were male and fifteen female).

 All sessions on technical understanding of systems were highly interactive and enabled participants to try all types of electoral systems in practice.
-Participants had the opportunity to try themselves in the role of voters, candidates and as well as counting officials, which ensured better understanding of voting and counting systems of each electoral system.
+Participants had the opportunity to try themselves in the role of both: voters and counting officials, which ensured a better understanding of voting and counting procedures of each electoral system.